 Move Your Way is an initiative of the U.S. Department of Health and Human Services to promote the physical activity guidelines and help people live healthier lives through increased physical activity.
+The Southern Nevada Health District is a partner working to implement Move Your Way activities in Southern Nevada.

 The Physical Activity Guidelines for Americans recommend that children and adolescents ages 6-17 get at least 60 minutes a day of moderate-to-vigorous physical activity.
 Regular physical activity improves cardiovascular health, strengthens bones & muscles and helps to maintain healthy body weight.
 Playing sports is one-way youth can get the physical activity they need.